Alpha-Cassius/Calculator/README.md

 # Calculator

-Here are the concise descriptions for each file, perfect for a GitHub repository:
+Here are the concise descriptions for each file:

 * vaibhavpandey_stage1.py: A simple arithmetic tool using if-elif-else to perform operations while preventing crashes from division by zero.